sbraz/pymediainfo/docs/index.rst

 Accessing Track attributes
 --------------------------

-Since the attributes on the :class:`pymediainfo.Track` objects are being dynamically added as the XML output from MediaInfo is being parsed, there isn't a firm definition of what will be available at runtime.
+Since the attributes from :class:`pymediainfo.Track` objects are being dynamically added as the XML output from MediaInfo is being parsed, there isn't a firm definition of what will be available at runtime.
 In order to make consuming the objects easier so that you can avoid having to use `hasattr` or `try/except` blocks, the `__getattribute__` method has been overriden and will just return `None` when and if an attribute is referenced but doesn't exist.